2 Samuel 23 — A retirement speech, a hall of fame, and one name that haunts the whole list

 "Man, I wish someone would get me water from the well of Bethlehem — the one by the gate."

 That's it.
 Just a homesick king missing a taste of home.
 He wasn't ordering anyone to do anything.
-But these three mighty men heard their king's wish, and they broke through the entire Philistine camp, drew water from the well of Bethlehem, and brought it back to David.
+But these three mighty men heard their king's wish, and they broke through the entire camp, drew water from the well of Bethlehem, and brought it back to David.
 They literally risked their lives for a cup of water.

 And David?
 He wouldn't drink it.
 He poured it out as an to the Lord.